Madushika-Pramod/algo-trading/README.md

 ## ⚙️ Customizing Your Bot

-The bot's operational parameters can be adjusted by modifying the constant values in the `Constant.py` file.
+The bot's operational parameters can be adjusted by modifying the values of the files in the `configurations` folder.

 ## 🚀 Execution